evt-project/evt-viewer-angular/README.md

 ---------------------

 ### 4.1 - Handle color theme
 This new version of EVT is able to handle multiple themes at runtime.
 A "theme" is intended as a particular palette or set of color used for the main UI components.
+The theme can also change dimensions or other properties.

 In the file `assets/scss/_themes.scss` we defined a global variable `$theme` where we declare every single color used in the UI components.
 Each color must exist in every single theme.

+The themed rules depend on the `data-theme` attribute added to a `div` element of the `AppComponent` that encloses the whole application.
+The `data-theme` attribute is constantly linked to the current theme variable.
+We decided to embody everything in this external `div` in order to lighten the number of bindings of elements that need a connection to the current theme.

 #### 4.1.1 - Add a new theme
 To add a new theme just follow the steps below: